AceMaelStrom/websitetimer/README.md

 1. git clone https://github.com/AceMaelStrom/websitetimer
 2. cd websitetimer
 3. npm install liveserver
 4. to deploy/build: its all js, css, and html so just clone it using link above and should work; if not the webpage https://testsiter.netlify.app/ is the website online;
+5. double click index.html from the repo to run with live server

 shoutout to santa aditya and aryan rao for making me realize the internet is a wide place where you can search up answers to problems; i would be stuck otherwise